Flamingo-tech/Open-AIR/README.md

 # Open AIR

-Open AIR is an open source system for home ventilation and control via Home Assistant.
-The goal of this project is to create an eco system of Open Source and Home Assistant compatible devices that can be installed in a wide variaty of ventilation devices.
+Open AIR is an Open Source system for home ventilation and control via Home Assistant.
+The goal of this project is to create an eco system of these Home Assistant compatible devices that can be installed in a wide variaty of of-the-shelf ventilation boxes/devices so you can incorporate them into your own smart home system.

 The Open AIR system must be able to do the following:
  - Measure huidity in an air duct.